shaloo/docs.arcana/includes/text-snippets/discord_config_steps.md

 Go to the Arcana Dashboard: {% include "./text-snippets/db_portal_url.md" %}

-Register your dApp by creating a new dApp, specifying a name, and choosing your preferred `Storage Region` in the dashboard.
+Register your dApp by creating a new dApp entry and specifying a name using the 'Create New App' wizard.

 !!! tip "Registering the Application"